 Poulter has also shown a willingness to put a hybrid in the bag, sometimes replacing his second fairway wood.
-As far as specific model goes, he was using a Titleist 816H2 hybrid for a long time but we have spotted him with a TSi2 model (opens in new tab) at a few tournaments towards the tail-end of 2021.
+As far as specific model goes, he was using a Titleist 816H2 hybrid for a long time but we have spotted him with a TSi2 model as well.
+This hybrid has an Aldila Tour Green shaft.

 - Read our full Titleist TSi2 hybrid review

 Shifting to the irons he uses a Titleist T200 iron which acts as his 4-iron.
 His five-iron is then a Titleist T100 before moving into a set of Titleist 718 AP2's.
 They go from six-iron down to pitching wedge.
 All of these irons have Project X LZ 7.0 shafts.
 Poulter is one of many players to use a combo set of irons right now, with many players opting for a model they feel like they can control better with the shorter irons, and an iron that offers a touch more forgiveness at the top-end of the bag.
 This just shows even the finest ball-strikes in the world want and need a bit more forgiveness.